Mother ship: Air launch

-In the air launch role, a large carrier aircraft or mother ship carries a smaller payload aircraft to a launch point and then releases it.
+In the air launch role, a large carrier aircraft or mother ship carries a smaller payload aircraft to a launch point before releasing it.

 During World War II the Japanese Mitsubishi G4M bomber was used to carry the rocket-powered Yokosuka MXY7 Ohka aircraft, used for kamikaze attacks, within range of a target ship.
 Germany also planned a jet-carrying bomber, called the Daimler-Benz Project C.

 In the US, NASA has used converted bombers as launch platforms for experimental aircraft.
 Notable among these was the use during the 1960s of a modified Boeing B-52 Stratofortress for the repeated launching of the North American X-15.

 Captive carry

+Experiments on air launching the Shuttle were carried out with the test frame Enterprise, but none of the Space Shuttle fleet was launched in this way once the Space Shuttle program was commenced.
 In a captive carry arrangement the payload craft, such as a rocket, missile, aeroplane or spaceplane, does not separate from the carrier aircraft.